cogini/mix_deploy/README.md

 For security, the app only has read-only access to its config files, and `/etc/foo` has ownership `deploy:foo` and mode 750.
-We prefix the command with "!" so it runs with elevated permissions, not as the foo user.
+We prefix the command with "!" so it runs with elevated permissions, not as the `foo` user.

-We need to somehow set the get `CONFIG_S3_BUCKET` in the environment.
+We need to set the `CONFIG_S3_BUCKET` variable in the environment so that `deploy-sync-config-s3` can use it.

 The systemd unit has `EnvironmentFile` commands which load environment variables from a series of files.